Train Low, Compete High

-For best results, it seems 'fuelling for the work required' is the approach to adhere to.
+It seems 'fuelling for the work required is the approach to adhere to for best results.
 This ensures that the athlete can perform optimally during high-intensity sessions and then promote adaptations in low-intensity sessions when high carbohydrate availability is not paramount.

 It is accepted that there are numerous different ways to train low, and each has similarities, differences, strengths, and weaknesses.

-Training low should be used sparingly as a tool to induce adaptations when performance and recovery is not the main focus.
+Training low should be used sparingly to induce adaptations when performance and recovery are not the main focus.
 This is because, among other limitations, it can worsen performance and delay recovery.
 Caffeine supplementation and carbohydrate mouth-rinsing can be utilised to negate performance decrements partially.